pavanvidem/training-material/topics/imaging/tutorials/dicom-anatomical-3d/tutorial.md

 ---

 Image data in medical imaging is often stored and exchanged in the DICOM file format.
-A DICOM dataset is a file that contains rich metadata (patient, study info) and the actual medical image pixel (for 2-D images) or voxel data (for 3-D images).
+A DICOM dataset is a file that contains rich metadata (patient, study info) and the actual medical image data stored as pixels (for 2-D images) or voxel (for 3-D images).
 The image data can be single-channel or multi-channel, and it can also be organized in multiple frames (e.g., spatial tiles of a mosaic, z-slices of a 3-D image, or time steps).

 Even though, technically, DICOM datasets can contain heterogeneous frames for different axes (e.g., z-slices and temporal frames), in practice, the frames of a DICOM dataset are usually designated for only one specific purpose and axis (e.g., z-slices or temporal frames).
 For such cases, DICOM series are more widely adopted: A list of DICOM datasets can form a DICOM series to store multi-dimensional data (e.g., a list of 3-D images for consecutive time steps, or just the z-slices of a 3-D image, where each slice is a single DICOM dataset).